thomassuedbroecker/terraform-vpc-kubernetes-watson-nlp/README.md

 * Create an IBM Cloud Kubernetes cluster in a [`Virtual Private Cloud` (VPC) environment](https://www.ibm.com/topics/vpc) with [Terraform](https://www.terraform.io/)
 * Deploy [Watson NLP for embed`](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home) to the created cluster with [Helm](https://helm.sh/)

-The example project reuses code from the  `https://github.com/thomassuedbroecker/terraform-vpc-kubernetes` project.
+The example project reuses code from project [`Use Terraform to create a VPC and a Kubernetes Cluster on IBM Cloud`](https://github.com/thomassuedbroecker/terraform-vpc-kubernetes).

+> Visit the related blog post [`Run Watson NLP for Embed on an IBM Cloud Kubernetes cluster in a Virtual Private Cloud environment`](https://suedbroecker.net/2023/01/12/run-watson-nlp-for-embed-on-an-ibm-cloud-kubernetes-cluster-in-a-virtual-private-cloud-environment/).

 ### Simplified IBM Cloud architecture diagram